|

 Opened in 1992, it been visited by over 300,000 people, and is a major tourist attraction in Tyler.
 The Rose Museum tells the story of the hardships and successes of the rose-growing industry, and the elegance and tradition of the Rose Festival.

 The museum features a large collection of photographs, videos, audio, music, newspaper clippings, rose memorabilia, and of course the jeweled festival costumes, which are changed quarterly.
-A gift shop is located adjacent to the museum.
-Stairs and an elevator for the handicapped take visitors down one level to the Tyler Rose Garden.

 The museum is located at 420 Rose Park Drive.
 For details and hours, call the museum at 903.597.3130.
 A small entrance fee is required.